-Melt oil in a pan or skillet over medium-high heat and add your minced mushroom stems, jalapeño, and garlic.
+Melt butter in a pan or skillet over medium-high heat and add your minced mushroom stems, jalapeño, and garlic.
 Sauté for 3-4 minutes until tender then season with garlic powder, onion powder, salt, and pepper.

 Dice your cream cheese into small cubes (to help it melt faster) and add it to the pan, stirring until melted.
 Mix in grated white cheddar cheese and remove from heat.

 Spoon cream cheese mixture into each mushroom cap then sprinkle with a little extra white cheddar.
 If desired, top with panko breadcrumbs as well.

 Bake at 375 F for approx. 15-20 minutes or until filling it hot and melty and the mushrooms are deliciously tender.
 Dive in while they’re hot!